Fake it till you make it: Learning transferable representations from synthetic ImageNet clones: Generating synthetic ImageNet clones

-As mentioned before, by comparing the (real) images from ImageNet to the synthetic ones generated using only synset names as prompt, we observe that for some classes their semantics do not match.
-This is due to polysemy, \ie, multiple potential semantic meanings or physical instantiations of the class names we used as prompt.
-We show one such case on the left-most column of~\Cref{fig:im100_c}: The ``papillon'' images correspond to butterfly images for our generated dataset, while the ImageNet synset contains images of the dog breed of the same name (see~\Cref{fig:im100_real}).
+As mentioned earlier, by comparing the (real) images from ImageNet with the synthetic ones generated using only synset names as prompts, we observe that for some classes their semantics do not match.
+This is due to polysemy, \ie, multiple semantic meanings or physical instantiations of the class names we used as prompt.
+We show one such case in the left-most column of~\Cref{fig:im100_c}: the ``papillon'' images correspond to butterfly for our generated dataset, while the ImageNet synset contains images of the dog breed of the same name (see~\Cref{fig:im100_real}).

-To fix this, we employ several simple ways that naturally reduce the semantic ambiguity of the prompt, leveraging the fact that the class names correspond to Wordnet~\cite{miller1995wordnet} synsets.
-We augment the prompt for class name $c$ with two additional sources of information that are provided by Wordnet: a) The \textit{hypernyms} $h_c$ of the synset as defined by the Wordnet graph, \ie, the class name(s) of the parent node(s) of this class in the graph; and b) the \textit{definition} $d_c$ of the synset, \ie, a sentence-length description of the semantics of each synset.
+To reduce this semantic ambiguity, we leverage once again the fact that class names correspond to WordNet~\cite{miller1995wordnet} synsets.
+We augment the prompt for class name $c$ with two additional elements provided by WordNet: a) The \textit{hypernyms} $h_c$ of the synset as defined by the WordNet graph, \ie, the class name(s) of the parent node(s) of this class in the graph; and b) the \textit{definition} $d_c$ of the synset, \ie, a sentence-length description of the semantics of each synset.
 In both cases, we append this information to the prompt, which becomes $p_c = $~``$c$, $h_c$'' and $p_c = $~``$c$, $d_c$'' for hypernyms and definition, respectively.

-Qualitatively, we observed that issues regarding the semantic of the most problematic classes is fixed, and so are, up to some point, issues related to visual domain mismatch.
-These are also visible in~\Cref{fig:im100_p,fig:im100_d}: Appending the hypernym ($h_c=$~``toy spaniel'') or the description ($d_c=$~``small slender toy spaniel with erect ears and a black-spotted brown to white coat'') of the class ``papillon'' in the prompt gives a set of images with the dog breed as the main subject.
+Qualitatively, we observed that issues regarding the semantics of the most problematic classes are fixed, and so are, to some extent, issues related to visual domain mismatch.
+These are also visible in~\Cref{fig:im100_p,fig:im100_d}: appending the hypernym ($h_c=$~``toy spaniel'') or the description ($d_c=$~``small slender toy spaniel with erect ears and a black-spotted brown to white coat'') of the class ``papillon'' in the prompt produces images with the dog breed as the main subject.
 Appending the hypernym ($h_c=$~``ship'') or the description ($d_c=$~``a ship that is manned by pirates'') of the class ``pirate ship'' results in more natural-looking images rather than illustrations, reducing the domain shift.

-Quantitatively, as we will observe in~\Cref{sec:experiments}, the two variants listed above lead to better classification performance than the initial variant with just the class name.